Ethereum-x/Ethereum-x-go/tests/testdata/docs/test_types/blockchain_tests.rst

 The ``blocks`` section is a list of block objects, which have the following format:

 * ``rlp`` section contains the complete rlp of the new block as described in the yellow paper in section 4.3.3.
+If the block is invalid the block section contain only this and optional `expectException` field.

 * ``blockHeader`` section  describes the block header of the new block in the same format as described in `genesisBlockHeader`.